 The hospital-grade, multi-user Symphony breast pump with its technical features and accessories is based on clinical research and is designed to help you meet your individual needs throughout your breastfeeding journey.

-Symphony features Medela’s 2-Phase Expression technology, comes with overflow protection and is equipped for double and single pumping.
-What is more, the pump operates quietly, too.
+Symphony features Medela’s initiation technology and 2-Phase Expression technology, comes with overflow protection and is equipped for double and single pumping.

 All parts that come into contact with milk are BPA and phthalate free.